SergeShack/ManoSimulator/README.md

-This is a version for Manomotion Lite 0.3 + ARCore sample project.
+This is a version for Manomotion SDK Lite 0.3.
 The repo allows developers to simulate hand input in Manomotion terms in Unity Editor without deploying to device.

 Controls: